How to Survive and Budget When You’re Making Minimum Wage

-Adjusting for inflation, today’s federal minimum wage is worth 17% less than it was in 2009 — which is the last time the United States saw a wage hike — according to the Economic Policy Institute.
+Adjusting for inflation, today’s federal minimum wage is worth 17% less than it was in 2009 — which is the last time the United States saw a federal wage hike — according to the Economic Policy Institute.

-And while federal minimum wage has not risen with inflation, the cost of rent, child care, food, education, health insurance, and pretty much all other cost-of-living expenses have.
+And while the federal minimum wage has not risen with inflation, the cost of rent, child care, food, education, health insurance, and pretty much all other cost-of-living expenses have.
 So how are American workers getting by?

 Stretching the American dollar

 Currently, 29 states and the District of Columbia offer minimum hourly wages that are higher than the federal minimum wage.
 But that still means the federal rate applies in 19 other states.
 If you are thinking that math doesn’t add up (There are 50 states, right?), you are correct.
 Two states — Georgia and Wyoming — have their minimum wage set at $5.15 per hour for businesses that meet certain criteria.

 If you’re one of the 1.6 million hourly workers in America who rely on federal minimum wages — or even less — to get by, you aren’t alone, but odds are good that your finances are pretty tight and saving money isn’t easy.